Managing air quality

 A number of mitigation measures were identified in the EES to avoid, reduce or offset environmental impacts.
 These measures form the basis of the recommended Environmental Performance Requirements (EPRs) for the Metro Tunnel project and have been recommended by specialists through the EES process.

 The EPRs define the outcomes that must be achieved during the design, construction and operational phases of the project.
 This approach is designed to ensure the project delivers a net benefit to the community, and in the process, encourages innovation and flexibility from the construction contractor in how they meet these requirements.

 EPRs relevant to this package of works will be implemented through contractual agreements with John Holland.

 Some of the recommended EPRs to manage air quality include

 - Developing and implementing a dust management and monitoring plan, in consultation with Environment Protection Authority (EPA) Victoria, to minimise and monitor the impact of construction dust.

 - Managing construction activities in accordance with EPA Victoria's Environmental Guidelines for Major Construction Sites.

-- regularly collecting air quality data and undertaking monitoring of local precincts.
+- Collecting air quality data and monitoring.